GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/README.md

 **3. generate rooms at each dead end of the corridor using the same algorithm**

 You may or may not have noticed that this generation method has a possibility of having dead ends, which can be unwanted.
 I resolved this by creating rooms at each dead end the same way as generating rooms.
 But did I detect those dead ends you may ask?
 Well, it's quite simple!
-I first check each floor tile for its neighbors, and tiles that only have 1 neighboring floor tile is a dead-end tile, if that is the case I add it to the list of dead-ends that need a room generated.
+I first check each floor tile for its neighbors, and tiles that only have 1 neighbouring floor tile is a dead-end tile, if that is the case I add it to the list of dead-ends that need a room generated.

 ![image](https://github.com/GLWMaxCOD/GPP_ResearchProject_ProceduralGeneration/assets/62150523/105a78e4-527d-4fc4-9818-7cee47d81533)